The Jewel of the Nile: Plot

-After encountering a Nubian mountain tribe, Joan and Jack's romance is rekindled.
-Joan tells Jack that the jewel is not a gem stone but Al-Julhara.
-In Kadir, Omar intends to use a smoke-and-mirror special effect provided by a British rock promoter to convince onlookers that he is the prophet who will unite the Arab world.
+Omar intends to use a smoke-and-mirror special effect in Kadir to convince onlookers that he is the prophet who will unite the Arab world.
 Jack, Joan, and Al-Julhara arrive to expose Omar but are captured.
-Omar suspends Jack and Joan with ropes over a deep pit (a scenario taken from Joan's biggest-selling novel, The Savage Secret) while Al-Julhara is in a stockade.
+Omar puts Jack and Joan in a death trap while Al-Julhara is in a stockade.
 Ralph, along with the Sufi tribe, arrives in time to rescue the three prisoners.

 As Omar takes center stage to address the Arab people, Jack and Joan disrupt the ceremony while the Sufi battle Omar's guards.
-A fire breaks out, engulfing Omar's stage.
-Jack and Joan are separated, and Omar corners Joan atop the burning scaffolding.
-Ralph, using a giant crane, helps Jack reach Joan in the nick of time; he kicks Omar over the side and down into the flames, killing him.
-Al-Julhara rises and safely walks through the blazing inferno, fulfilling the prophecy that he is the true spiritual leader.
+Jack and Joan are separated as a fire breaks out, and Omar corners Joan atop the burning scaffolding.
+Ralph, using a giant crane, helps Jack reach Joan.
+He kicks Omar into the flames, killing him.
+Al-Julhara rises and safely walks through the fire, fulfilling the prophecy that he is the true spiritual leader.

 The following day, Jack and Joan are married by Al-Julhara.
 While Ralph is genuinely happy for Jack and Joan, he laments once again having gained nothing for his efforts, but Tarak acknowledges that he is a true Sufi friend and presents him with a jeweled dagger as Jack and Joan happily sail away down the Nile.